Partnership for the National Trails System

 - Strategic Direction and Planning: Partners with the Board to develop the Partnership’s strategic direction and ensures progress toward the stated goals.

 - Membership and Partnership Building: Develops and maintains collaborative relationships with members, affiliates, funders, federal agencies, policymakers, nonprofit partners, and other key stakeholders; represents PNTS to broad and diverse audiences, increasing the organization’s visibility, and promoting its work.

-- Education and Advocacy: Leads and actively participates in the development and delivery of programs, events, and member services including workshops and webinars, convenings, Pathways Across America journal, and Hike the Hill® week.
+- Advocacy and Education: Oversee development and delivery of programs, events, and member services including workshops and webinars, convenings, Pathways Across America journal, and Hike the Hill® week.
 Designs and implements advocacy strategies for the protection, completion, and stewardship of the national trails.

 - Visionary: Sees the long-term possibilities of what the future can be.

 - Strategic Thinker: Anticipates and prepares for future events and outcomes.

 - Teambuilder: Partners with and develops others to realize better results.